Milofow/Milofow/Research/Cultural differences & ethics research.md

 ### Why is ethics important in software engineering?
 As I see it it's important that a software engineer develops with good ethics, otherwise it could be harmful for a lot of people.
-Because of software continuesly spreading faster, you'll affect more people than you maybe think.
+Because of software continuesly is spreading faster, you'll affect more people than you might think.

 I copied this piece out of an article that talks about some events that had serious consequences, which could have been avoided if it were for ethics.
 > Programmers have to understand the risk of their project and failure to do so could lead bad accidents such as